thapawan/Medial-Axis-Centerline-Width/README.md

 Open for collaboration and welcome any valuable feedback or suggestions for improvement.
 If you have any queries about the algorithm, open for discussion and contact: pthapa2@crimson.ua.edu.

-## Future work
-Currently, it provides CSVs and raster (.tif) files and saves it in the ArcGIS Pro content.